shuzhenggao/shuzhenggao.github.io/_pages/about.md

 #  News
+- *2024.3* 🎉🎉 One Paper "SCALE: Constructing Symbolic Comment Trees for Software Vulnerability Detection" is accepted by ISSTA 2024!
 - *2023.12* 🎉🎉 One Paper "Learning in the Wild: Towards Leveraging Unlabeled Data for Effectively Tuning Pre-trained Code Models" is accepted by ICSE 2024!
 - *2023.07* 🎉🎉 One Paper "What Makes Good In-context Demonstrations for Code Intelligence Tasks with LLMs?" is accepted by ASE 2023!
 - *2023.06* 🎉🎉 One Paper "Domain Knowledge Matters: Improving Prompts with Fix Templates for Repairing Python Type Errors" is accepted by ICSE 2024!